Ph.D. in educational psychology, Pennsylvania State University, 2011

 Hongli Li is an associate professor in the Department of Educational Policy Studies at Georgia State University.
 She graduated from the Pennsylvania State University with a Ph.D. in educational psychology specializing in educational measurement.

-Her articles have appeared in refereed journals such as Applied Psychological Measurement; Educational Measurement: Issues and Practice; Applied Measurement in Education; Educational Assessment; Assessment & Evaluation in Higher Education; Assessment in Education: Principles, Policy & Practice; School Effectiveness and School Improvement; Educational Research and Evaluation, Language Testing, and Language Assessment Quarterly.
+Her articles have appeared in refereed journals such as Applied Psychological Measurement; Educational Measurement: Issues and Practice; Applied Measurement in Education; Educational Assessment; Assessment & Evaluation in Higher Education; Assessment in Education: Principles, Policy & Practice; School Effectiveness and School Improvement; Educational Research and Evaluation; Language Testing; and Language Assessment Quarterly.